TomMladenov/indi-viewer/README.md

 # indi-viewer

+INDI stands for Instrument Neutral Distributed Interface.
-Simple GUI tool for visualising properties of devices running remotely or locally on an indiserver.
-Very useful as a single point of contact tool to visualise all available properties and realtime values of a device running on an indiserver.
+This repository is a simple GUI tool for visualising properties of devices running remotely or locally on an indiserver.
+Very useful as a single point tool to visualize all available properties and realtime values of multiple devices running on INDI.

 ## Prerequisites